Pre & Postnuptial Agreement Solicitors

-We help you gain assurance from having a prenuptial agreement drawn up before your marriage or a postnuptial agreement can be reached after you have already got married.
+We help you gain assurance by having a prenuptial agreement drawn up before your marriage or a postnuptial agreement can be reached after you have already gotten married.
 Civil partnership couples also benefit from making a pre- or postnuptial agreement.
 Our expertise lies in helping you secure your future by avoiding uncertainty and argument over finances if your relationship ends.

 Pre and postnuptial agreements: when they are needed

 Often our clients are getting married for the second or third time and want to preserve assets for children they already have.
 Or perhaps you might have business interests or inherited wealth that is not for sharing if the relationship broke down.
 Whatever the reason, our pre- and postnuptial agreement solicitors can help with agreements that can cover all of your assets or just key elements you want to protect.

 Pre- and postnuptial agreements are not legally binding, that’s true.
 However, they are increasingly viewed as practical tools which carry considerable weight, as long as they are done correctly.
 We can guide you through the process of drawing up an agreement for your particular circumstances, ensuring the outcome is right for you, your family and your future.

 Our pre-and postnuptial agreement lawyers have extensive experience in handling the intricacies of family law, particularly in relation to securing your financial future.

 We bring a personal approach to all of our work, providing sensitive and compassionate advice.

 Having helped many aspiring parents with prenuptial and postnuptial agreements in the past, we are confident that our team will achieve the right results for you and your family.

 What Our Clients Say About Us